homeymusic/mami.codi.R/man/thoughts/Math.md

 #### Now Make $\psi$ and $\phi$ work

-$\psi$ is temporal, the probability of the fundamental frequency.
+$\psi$ is frequency, the probability of the fundamental frequency.

-$\phi$ is spatial, the probability of the fundamental wavelength.
+$\phi$ is period, the probability of the fundamental wavelength.

 #### Real Traveling Wave